RESOURCES - AT A GLANCE

 EIGHT YEARS LATER (2016)

 In many ways, the wording of the original article comes across as somewhat hesitant.
 Part of the reason was the possibility that additional information might come to light, contradicting the new evidence.
-It didn't: eight years since the article was published, nobody has come forward with any photograph that might have existed in a private collection of Titanic’s propellers after installation.
+It didn't: since the article was published, nobody has come forward with any photograph that might have existed in a private collection of Titanic’s propellers after installation.
 In fact, the new information that has become available only reinforces the conclusion that she was fitted with a three-bladed centre propeller.
+There is, in truth, no 'mystery'.

 It had always been understood by researchers such as Bruce Beveridge that Olympic had been fitted with a three-bladed centre propeller during her 1912-13 refit.
 Researcher Bob Read provided further confirmation in a 2016 article: ‘Unravelling the Mystery of Titanic’s Centre Propeller’.